 Multitasking Is a Myth

-Since the 1960s the neuroscientist has been searching for ways how to improve the performance of the brain.
+Since the 1960s the neuroscientists has been searching for ways how to improve the performance of the brain.
 The idea of multitasking was released into the society and gratefully absorbed and utilized by employers in the working world.

 Does multitasking exist?
 The answer is simple.
 No.

 We can perform different tasks simultaneously using different areas of the brain like for example washing dishes and singing a song or watching a movie and caress a cat at one time.
 To perform and combine those activities we use different areas of the brain: the prefrontal cortex and the sensorimotor cortex what means involving both sensory and motor functions or pathways for the activity.
-The first named part of the brain is responsible for thinking, the second part is responsible for collecting sensorimotor information and perform sensorimotor activities and movements.
+The first named part of the brain is responsible for thinking, the second part is responsible for collecting information from our senses and perform activities and movements.

 In fact, multitasking is a myth.
 Our brain isn’t able to perform two tasks that require high-level brain performance at once.
 That means that our brain cannot perform two or more tasks where you have to think about it!

 How does it work when you are performing that so-called multitasking?